Special Needs Holiday Club

 Fundraising and Marketing

-With a background in copywriting, Jane looks after marketing and fundraising for LS29 Time.
-She is a trustee of LS29 and was involved in the launch of holiday club.
-She is mum to ten-year-old twins with additional needs.
+With a background in copywriting, Jane looks after marketing and fundraising for Moor Time.
+She is a trustee of Moor Time and was involved in the launch of holiday club.
+She is mum to secondary-age twins with additional needs.
 Her favourite memory from holiday club is visiting the fire station with the primary group and everyone sitting in the fire engine.

 Keyworker